openfirmware/maps_server/README.md

 **Important Note**: The VM will require 70 GB of free space on the host machine, due to the use of fixed allocation disks (see below for why).

-## `benchmark_reset` Recipe

-For testing in a VM when I need to test multiple PostgreSQL configurations and their effects on the osm2pgsql import speed.
-This recipe, when run before the `default` recipe, will cause the state files to be removed and the `osm` database to be dropped.
-That forces a re-import.

 #### Customize VM Options

 Adjust these based on your available hardware.
 These values are based on [VirtualBox][VirtualBox Config].